klkuhlm/unconfined/README.md

 this data into spreadsheet form.
 36 hours of recovery data available.
 A large number of observation piezometers and a few screened wells (82 + pumping well) were monitored.
-The spreadsheets are available for anyone to view on Google docs at: https://docs.google.com/spreadsheet/ccc?key=0AlJMuEYu7Z-5dGJfdzBibk4zNDB4UG9DN1FpQ0FnX1E&usp=sharing
+The spreadsheets are available on Google docs at: https://docs.google.com/spreadsheet/ccc?key=0AlJMuEYu7Z-5dGJfdzBibk4zNDB4UG9DN1FpQ0FnX1E&usp=sharing

 * Bevan, 2002 (Borden, Ontario); a 12-gpm 168-hour (week long) test was